joster422/icon/projects/icon/README.md

 ### Icons
 - can be scaled up or down to any resolution with no aliasing
+- can be graphically customized

 ### Icon stacking
 - context in which icons appear on top of one another
-- icons inside this context can share the same scaling
+- can share the same scaling

 ## Getting Started
 1. obtain